 - Shop around with multiple car insurance carriers

-Comparison shopping is the best way to find the cheapest car insurance policy, especially with a young driver on your policy.
-This way you can find an auto insurance provider that is priced the best for your household’s needs.
+Comparison shopping is the best way to find the cheapest car insurance policy, especially with a young driver, to find the best policy for your household’s needs.

 — Penny Gusner contributed to this story.